Julien-Dufresne/house_pricing/README.md

     > Using Ordinal Encoder using preselected ordinal categories' names
     > Using OneHotEncoder for the rest of the nominal categorical data

+## Baseline model and Pipeline building

+- Creating of a baseline model and evaluating it with Cross Validation to see the ability of this model to generalize

+- Building the Pipeline that would include several ML models:
+      > RandomForestRegressor
+      > GradientBoostingRegressor
+      > Support Vector Regression

+## Fitting and evaluating
+- Fitting the model and evaluating using cross_val_score